Meet the Wee Braes

 The whispered prayers of fishermen crossing dark waters.

-The lullabies sung in crofts and cottages.
+The lullabies sung in crofts

 The stories told by grandmothers beside coal fires.